 about her experience for our blog.
 In her post, she shared how recycling in Germany was much different from recycling in the U.S. Here's what she had to say.

-I’m from Germany and I have been in the United States for six month and travelling through the whole country.
+I’m from Germany and I have been in the United States for six months and traveling throughout the whole country.

-We recycle everything and we separate everything: We have biological waste, which we use for composting.
-Then we have paper, plastic, glass and household waste separate.
-We also separate the different kind of glass, like green glass, white glass and brown glass.
+We recycle everything and we separate everything.
+We have biological waste, which we use for composting.
+Then, we have paper, plastic, glass and household waste separate.
+We also separate the different kinds of glass, like green glass, white glass and brown glass.
 I’ve never seen that in the USA.
-And in my experience the most people here throw everything in the same garbage.
+And in my experience, most people here throw everything in the same garbage.

 Now I’m doing an internship at Foam Equipment + Consulting Co. and hear a lot about recycling and recognize that I don’t know much about that.

-In school we’ve never talked about recycling our normal garbage.
+In school, we’ve never talked about recycling our normal garbage.
 We were only taught about recycling nuclear waste.
-But now I think it would make more sense, if we learn something about recycling our garbage first and then studying about this big problem with the nuclear waste.
+But now I think it would make more sense if we learn something about recycling our garbage first and then studying about the big problem with nuclear waste.

 This got us thinking.
 Exactly how different is recycling in Germany vs. the U.S.A.?
 Germany has been ranked first in the world for recycling collection rates.
 On the other hand, Germany is also one of the largest plastic producers and processors in Europe.
 And about 60% of packaging waste in the country is incinerated.